 About Windows Security Button

 The Windows Security button was developed due to the inability to use a physical keyboard to secure a Windows OS tablet.
 Consequently, the Windows Security button’s functionality is unavailable.
 Identical to the Ctrl+Alt+Delete shortcut, the Windows Security button may lock and unlock your computer.
-Because some tablets’ keyboards are locked and unavailable until the device is unlocked, manufacturers have begun including a tactile Windows Security button on every Windows OS tablets they build.

-The secure attention sequence (SAS) on a PC is a hardware-generated, non-maskable interrupt (NMI) that may be activated by pressing the Ctrl, Alt, and Delete keys simultaneously.
 It’s something that can only be processed by the kernel of your computer and can’t be turned off, so it won’t compromise your system’s security and won’t be masked.

 Process of Using Windows Security Button

-It is possible for you to obviate the requirement for the Windows Security button if you have decided to utilize your Windows tablet devices in conjunction with an external conventional keyboard.
-Because you have a keyboard attached to your tablet through an external USB port, you do not need to use the Windows Security button to log in.
 Instead, you may continue to use the tried-and-true procedure of pressing Ctrl, Alt, and Delete simultaneously.
 It is also crucial to remember that not all tablets will be made with a Windows Security button; hence, adopting the standard style is equally effective, particularly for Windows users who already have experience with the operating system.

 When using a tablet PC that runs Windows, you have the option of utilizing the touchscreen capability or selecting options using buttons located on the edge of the display of the tablet.
 This choice is dependent on the way the manufacturer created the tablet.
-If your tablet comes equipped with a security button, for instance, you may use that button to gain access to the Windows Security settings by pressing it.
-You are also possible to adjust the purpose of that security button so that it opens the display where you sign in to your tablet PC.

-Process of Enabling Windows Security Button to Login on Tablet PCs
+Process of Enabling Windows Security Button to Log in on Tablet PCs

 - To access the PC menu on your Tablet, navigate to the homepage and select “Start.”
 You may access the settings for your tablet by going to the “Control Panel” and tapping on it.